hankypoo7/The-blooket-hacks/README.md

 ### reason why it was taken down:
 > hankypoo7 was threatend a "DMCA" by **@VillainsRule**
 ### Anyways...
-> A DMCA on **@hankypoo7** wouldn't have any effect as the **@Minesraft2** "Blooket-Hacks" repo was open source also the **Minesraft2** "Blooket-Hacks" Repo never had a licence that said you couldn't reuse the code... anyways, i removed the "Minesraft2" scripts so it should be better ig idfk, yall kids are weird
+> A DMCA on **@hankypoo7** wouldn't have any effect as the **@Minesraft2** "Blooket-Hacks" repo was open source.
+Also the **Minesraft2** "Blooket-Hacks" Repo never had a licence that said you couldn't reuse the code... anyways, i removed the "Minesraft2" scripts so it should be better ig idfk, yall kids are weird

 ---